 However, cough is also a sign of illness – some more severe than others.

-It is always important to seek advice about a cough from your medical provider, especially if it is frequent or continuous; not getting better or related to other ill health.
+It is always important to seek advice about a cough from your medical provider, especially if it is frequent or continuous, not getting better or is related to other ill health.

 As a parent, you may pick up signs that there is a problem with the cough your child has: